cotejp/jquery.cssliveupdate/README.md

 ## Reporting an Issue

-1. Before reporting, make sure you have the latest version.
+1. Before reporting, make sure you have the latest version of CssLiveUpdate and a supported version of jQuery.
+2. Make sure your JavaScript code is free of bugs.
+You can use a tool such as [JSHint](http://www.jshint.com/) to do so.
 2. Make sure the problem you are reporting is reproducible.
-Use http://jsbin.com to provide an example page.
+Use [JSBin](http://jsbin.com) to provide an example page.
-3. Indicate what browser(s) the issue can be reproduced in. **Note: IE Compatibilty modes issues will not be addressed.**
+3. Indicate what browser(s) and platform(s) the issue can be reproduced in. **Note: issues that arise in Internet Explorer while in "compatibility mode" will not be addressed.**

 ## License

-To be completed.
+I'll get back to you on this...